The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 - Evaluate the department’s financial trends for 3-10 years and determine if there are any predictable patterns that may impact future periods.
 It is difficult to evaluate overall performance by comparing current activity to the prior year only, so performing trend analysis will be a beneficial to determine potential issues that could impact the future.

 - Review select financial ratios as noted in the standard procedures and ensure calculations are in-line with IU’s policies and requirements.
+Refer to the Financial Ratios document for more information on ratios.

 - Contribution Margin Ratio